 Share Share Share February 1, 2018 Movies, Pets & Animals Great Movies for Horse Lovers?
 If you're a horse lover looking for some great movies that feature horses, check out some favorite horse movies below from years gone by that baby boomers and seniors may remember.
 (Horses Painting Photo: Susannp4 via Pixabay) The Electric Horseman (1979) starring Robert Redford as a drunken former rodeo champ/cowboy and Jane Fonda as the reporter who follows him on his quest to release a valuable horse into the wild.
 Although set in current times when it came out, The Electric Horseman is now more than 35 years old.
 Also in the cast of The Electric Horseman are Wilford Brimley, Willie Nelson, Valerie Perrine, John Saxon, Nicolas Coster, and James Sikking.
 Right, Jane Fonda, Robert Redford and the horse Lets Merge (Rising Star) from The Electric Horseman.
 Hidalgo (2004) an adventure film based on a real character, portrayed by Viggo Mortensen as a Pony Express distance rider who travels to Arabia to compete in a horse race with his mustang paint horse Hidalgo.
 Omar Sharif and J. K. Simmons are also in the cast of Hidalgo.
 Below, a clip from a horse race scene in Hidalgo.
 Seabiscuit (2003) about the Depression-era little thoroughbred racehorse that could, Seabiscuit, his jockey (Tobey Maguire), owner (Jeff Bridges), and trainer (Chris Cooper).
 Elizabeth Banks and William H. Macy are also in the cast of Seabiscuit.
 Black Beauty, a tale from the perspective of a horse in the mid-1800's - both the more recent Black Beauty (1994) movie starring Sean Bean and the horse Docs Keepin Time (who also starred in the 1970's TV series The Adventures of the Black Stallion); and Black Beauty (1971) starring Mark Lester.
 The Black Stallion (1979), based on the first Black Stallion book by Walter Farley, set in the 1930s-40s.
 The Black Stallion movie stars Kelly Reno as Alec Baldwin, Teri Gar as his mother, Hoyt Axton as his father, and Mickey Rooney as trainer Henry Daily.
 Below, the official movie trailer for The Black Stallion features Kelly Reno, Mickey Rooney Secretariat (2010), based on the 1970's unbeaten, Triple Crown winning racehorse Secretariat, who also spawned the first racehorse ownership syndicate.
 Secretariat stars Diane Lane, John Malkovich, Scott Glenn, Dylan Walsh, Fred Thompson, and James Cromwell.
 The Horse Whisperer (1995), directed by and starring horse lover Robert Redford, based on the novel by Nicholas Evans, which in turn was inspired by horse trainer Buck Brannaman.
 Buck Brannaman was a consultant on the The Horse Whisperer, and Robert Redford's stunt double.
 The Horse Whisperer also stars Kristin Scott Thomas, Sam Neill, Dianne Wiest, Chris Cooper, and then-child actresses Scarlett Johansson and Kate Bosworth.
 Below, The Horse Whisperer movie trailer.
 Warhorse (2011), about an English boy, his family and his thoroughbred horse before, during, and after World War I. Based on the children's novel Warhorse (1982) by Michael Morpurgo, who mined stories from World War I veterans and experiences he saw while watching children interact with horses at his Farms for City Children camp.
 Another favorite Walt Disney horse movie is the light comedy The Horse in the Grey Flannel Suit (1968).
 The Horse in the Grey Flannel Suit stars Dean Jones and features Disney child star Kurt Russell.
 The Man From Snowy River (1982), an Australian film starring Kirk Douglas and Tom Burlinson in an adventurous tale set in the late 1800's.
 The Man From Snowy River features Brumby horses, a black stallion, and gold mining themes.
 (Lipizanner Stallion Photo: Tom Hammer) Miracle of the White Stallions (1963) is a Walt Disney movie based on the evacuation of the Lipizzaner horses during World War II.
 Much of the movie was filmed on location in Vienna.
 Miracle of the White Stallions starred Robert Taylor, Curd Jürgens and James Franciscus.
 Dreamer (2005), about a girl (Dakota Fanning) nursing an injured racehorse back to health with the help of her horse trainer father (Kurt Russell again) and her grandfather (Kris Kristofferson).
 Dreamer has Elisabeth Shue playing the girl's mother, with Ken Howard and David Morse also in the cast.
 Movie's I'd like to see but haven't yet found: Champions (1981) starring John Hurt Shergar (1999) The Silver Stallion: King of the Wild Brumbies (1993) starring Russell Crowe Phar Lap (1983) I'd also love to see the original, older movies My Friend Flicka (1943) starring Roddy McDowall, based on the book My Friend Flicka by Mary O'Hara; and National Velvet (1944) starring then-child actors Elizabeth Taylor and Mickey Rooney, with Angela Lansbury.
+Below, the movie trailer for National Velvet features then-child actors Mickey Rooney as stable boy Mi Taylor, Elizabeth Taylor as Velvet Brown, and Donald Crisp & Anne Revere as her parents, Mrs & Mrs. Brown.
 What's your favorite horse-themed movie, television series, or book?